 A lack of written evidence must not prevent the right support being put in place or the absence being authorised if you can demonstrate your child was, or is, unable to attend, or is awaiting treatment.
-If you are asked for evidence you cannot provide, a conversation between the school, child and parent can help to resolve the issue.
+If you are asked for evidence you cannot provide, a conversation with the school can help to resolve the issue.